Sploups21/extension-spoofer/README.md

 It is recommended to choose a filename finishing by the same letters of your extension since the extension is not removed but simply reversed, thanks to the Unicode code "U+202E".

-So since the extension of your original Windows executable is ".exe", it's more coherent to rename it by a word finishing by "exe", like "reflexe" for example, and to remove the last three characters of it so you will get "refl.exe".
+So since the extension of your original Windows executable is ".exe", it's more coherent to rename it by a word finishing by "exe", like "reflexe" for example, and to remove the last three characters of it so you will get <strong>"refl.exe"</strong>.

 Thanks to this method, <strong>an executable named refl.exe</strong>, which spoof extension is pdf, will give you <strong><em>reflexe.pdf</em></strong>